xbmc/xbmc/docs/CONTRIBUTING.md

 ## Coding guidelines
 * **Follow our [code guidelines](CODE_GUIDELINES.md)**.
 New code should follow those guidelines even if existing code doesn't.
 If you're up to it, improve existing code and submit it in separate commits.
 * **Document the code**.
 You know you're brilliant, but maybe you'd like to understand what you did a year from now.
 Or, code God forbid, help others...
 Nope, `// Magic.
 Do not touch!` does not count as documentation.
 * **Separate code from cosmetics**.
-Code and cosmetic changes should be in separate commits.
+Don't mix code and unrelated cosmetic changes in the same commit.
 It's already hard to review code without added noise.
 Of course, deleting a **few** trailing spaces does not warrant a separate commit.
 Use your judgement.
+Also, note that the PR build job expects each individual commit to be formatted according to the [`.clang-format`](https://github.com/xbmc/xbmc/blob/master/.clang-format) rules, so if your change touches existing code that needs reformatting to satisfy the current rules, then those would be considered related cosmetic changes that should be included in the same commit.
 * **Test your changes**.
 Kodi's **[continuous integration system](http://jenkins.kodi.tv/)** builds every PR automatically.
 Nonetheless, you're expected to test the code on your development platform.

 ## Updating your PR